 For a long period, I did not give in to my desire to work on more meaningful projects.
 I wanted to create products which would add value to the life of the user.
 Ultimately, I decided to quit my job at Happy-Digital and go my own path again.

-After a decade of many tries and fails, I believe that I haven't discovered even a fraction of the things that I wanted to learn.
+After 15 years of many tries and fails, I believe that I haven't discovered even a fraction of the things that I wanted to learn.
 Even though I know that I'll never achieve that goal, it is my way of striving for perfection.
 Never to be afraid of asking questions until you get the right answers.
 I guess that's it for now, thank you for having me and just reach me out if you want to chat, exchange ideas, collaborate or anything else.